Allia-AT/Projects/Web_&_Database_CW_2023/README.md

-This was my Web and Database coursework that I completed in my first year of study, receiving 88% on it.
+This was my Web and Database coursework that I completed in my first year of study (Dec 2022), receiving 88% on it.

 Project Outline:
 We were tasked to create the back and front end for a University Accomidation Office System from scratch, what you see in this folder is the final outcome of that project.